nnellans/bash-guide/README.md

 - `set -o pipefail`
   - When piping commands together (`command1 | command2`) Bash will only return the exit status of the last command
   - This `set` option tells Bash to return a non-zero exit status if ANY of the commands in the pipeline fail
-- Bash lets you combine short parameters together, so you can set all options at once with : `set -xeuo pipefail`
+- Bash lets you combine short parameters together, you can use all options at once with : `set -xeuo pipefail`

 ---